sjcy2704/clubs/README.md

 [Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.

-[VSCode](https://code.visualstudio.com/) with Remote Development Extension
+[VSCode](https://code.visualstudio.com/) with [Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack
+)

 [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 ### Installation
-After installing the tools required, you can go ahead and clone the repository using Git
+After installing the tools required, you can go ahead and clone the repository using Git in your terminal.

 ```
 git clone https://github.com/sjcy2704/23S1_WDC_UG070_world-execute-me-
 ```

-After cloning the repository, you will find two main folders called Front-End and Back-end.
+After cloning the repository, change directory to the repository and you will find two main folders called **Front-End** and **Back-end**.

 Change directory to each of the folder using the commands `cd Front-End` and `cd Back-end`.
-On each folder run the following command:
+On each folder run the following command to install the dependencies

 ```
 npm install